 To respond to the demands of a major earthquake, every lifeline operator will deploy additional crews, materials and equipment to San Francisco.
 In a dense, geographically isolated environment such as San Francisco, it will be a major challenge to get these resources into and around San Francisco.
-Significant staging areas will be required to support operations.
+Significant staging areas will be required to support these logistics operations.
 The Golden Gate and Bay Bridges are designed to be open for emergency vehicles, and potentially repair crews, nearly immediately after an event.
-However, California Highway Patrol (CHP) and Caltrans will have a major challenge of understanding which vehicles should be allowed to access the bridges, especially if workers are not traveling in marked company vehicles or are third party contractors.
+However, CHP and Caltrans will have a major challenge of understanding which vehicles should be allowed to pass through, especially if workers are not traveling in marked company vehicles or are third party contractors.